Color charge

-The "color charge" of quarks and gluons is completely unrelated to the everyday meanings of color and charge.
-The term color and the labels red, green, and blue became popular simply because of the loose analogy to the primary colors.
+The "color charge" of quarks and gluons is completely unrelated to the everyday meaning of color, which refers to the frequency of photons, the particles that mediate a different fundamental force, electromagnetism.
+The term color and the labels red, green, and blue became popular simply because of the loose but convenient analogy to the primary colors.

 History

-Shortly after the existence of quarks was proposed by Murray Gell-Mann and George Zweig in 1964, Moo-Young Han and Yoichiro Nambu introduced a hidden internal degree of freedom in which quark wave functions were antisymmetric, thus solving the spin-statistics problem of the Gell Mann-Zweig quark model.
+Shortly after the existence of quarks was proposed by Murray Gell-Mann and George Zweig in 1964, color charge was implicitly introduced the same year by Oscar W. Greenberg.
+In 1965, Moo-Young Han and Yoichiro Nambu explicitly introduced color as a gauge symmetry.